This is a guide covering lens flares.

 In reality, lens flare is often used in movies and video games to increase realism and enhance the viewer’s visual experience.

 A lens flare is often used to create a dramatic effect.
-A lens flare can also be used to give realism to a fake or changed image composition, claiming that the image is an unedited original shot of a “real-life” scene.
+It can also be used to realism a fake or changed image composition, claiming that the image is an unedited original shot of a “real-life” scene.

-Using Lens Flare or not, well it does depend on the image.
+Whether or not you use Lens Flare depends on the image.
 The form of the flare itself takes and can be used for a story.

-It can be one of those things that people get too hung up about and think it always needs “correcting”.
-Sometimes images need those “imperfections” and effects of lens characteristics to give them life and atmosphere.
+It can be one of those things that people get too hung up about and think always needs “correcting.”
+Sometimes, images need those “imperfections” and effects of lens characteristics to give them life and atmosphere.

 It could also add a sense of realism to a photograph, and it always looks wonderful when applied to motion picture making.